Beyond Face Swapping: A Diffusion-Based Digital Human Benchmark for Multimodal Deepfake Detection: DigiFakeAV: A Next Generation Deepfake Benchmark

 \textbf{Synthesis Pipeline.} Both methods generate fake video and fake audio samples through three stages: (1) \textbf{Generation Conditioning:} the video generation model is driven by real audio (from real video–real audio clips) or synthetic audio (e.g., TTS), paired with static portraits or video frames as visual inputs.
 (2) \textbf{Diffusion Sampling:} video frames are synthesized via iterative denoising guided by audio and facial priors.
 Clip lengths range from 5 to 10 seconds, meeting the dataset’s resolution (512×512) and bitrate (3000 kbps) requirements.
-(3) \textbf{Quality Control:} samples are filtered using perceptual metrics (e.g., FID, Sync-C) to eliminate artifacts such as lip-sync errors or identity drift\footnote{Generation quality standards are in the Appendix A.3}.
+(3) \textbf{Quality Control:} samples are filtered using perceptual metrics (e.g., FID, Sync-C) to eliminate artifacts such as lip-sync errors or identity drift.
 Realistic noise and compression are added to simulate real-world distribution shifts.

 \textbf{Key Advantages.} (1) \textbf{Higher Realism:} diffusion models can generate fine-grained facial details (skin textures, eye movements) and maintain long-term temporal consistency, outperforming GAN-based methods.
 (2) \textbf{Audiovisual Consistency:} Sonic and Hallo achieve strong lip-sync accuracy and emotional consistency, challenging unimodal detection.
 (3) \textbf{Scalability:} both frameworks support batch processing and domain-specific fine-tuning (e.g., celebrity voice dubbing), enabling rapid dataset expansion.